People in the Amazon Rainforest

 Venezuela | 2 to 3 | A few hundred |

-"As an illegal logger or miner, would you rather invade a national park that has two rangers in a hut miles away from its borders or an indigenous reserve full of people armed with spears and poison-tipped arrows who will defend their forest home with their lives?"
+"As an illegal logger or miner, would you rather invade a national park patrolled by just a few rangers or an Indigenous territory where people will fiercely defend their land with their lives?"

-Indigenous Amazonians are presently at the forefront of conservation efforts, even embracing technology and new policy mechanisms to safeguard their forests and traditions.
+Today, Indigenous Amazonians are at the forefront of conservation efforts, embracing technology and policy mechanisms to safeguard their forests and traditions.

-Brazil has set aside large tracts of forests—roughly 12.5 percent of Brazil's total land area and 26.4 percent of the Amazon basin—for 450,000 "Indians" or 0.25 percent of the total population.
-These indigenous reserves—set forth under Brazil's 1988 constitution—have helped the country's Indian population to rebound after centuries of decline.
-60 percent of Brazil's Indian population lives in the Amazon.
+Brazil has designated extensive tracts of forest as Indigenous territories—approximately 12.5 percent of its total land area and 26.4 percent of the Amazon basin—providing a legal framework for Indigenous land rights.
+These reserves, formalized under Brazil’s 1988 constitution, have supported the resurgence of Indigenous populations after centuries of decline.
+Sixty percent of Brazil’s Indigenous population resides in the Amazon.

 Largest Cities in the Amazon: